AndyMacDroo/service-able/README.md

 ### One-shot

 Run all tests just once and ignore any `check_me` config.
+If any unhealthy services are found, an exit code of `1` will be returned and the unhealthy services will be logged out.

 ### Daemon (default)